wu0o0yu/aika/README.md

 As already mentioned the Binding-Neurons of a pattern neuron ensamble are used to bind this pattern to its input features.
 To verify that all the input-features occured in the correct relation to each other the SamePatternBNSynapse is used.
 The SamePatternBNSynapse connects two Binding-Neurons within the same pattern neuron ensamble.
 Therfore, the SamePatternBNSynapse is used to avoid what is called the superposition catastrophe.

+Since the Category-Neuron passes on the pattern-binding-signal of its input Pattern-Neuron, it can act as a category slot, therefore allowing the network great flexibility in abstracting concepts.

 Initially, the network starts out empty and is then gradually populated during training.
 The induction of new neurons and synapses is guided by a network of template neurons and synapses.